jeremybower/workspace/.github/ISSUE_TEMPLATE/bug.md

 **Description**

 - Version: <!-- use `tmpl -v` to get the version -->
-- Operating System: <!-- darwin, linux or windows -->
+- Operating System: <!-- darwin or linux -->
 - Architecture: <!-- amd64 or arm64 -->

 <!-- Include a brief description of the problem. -->